RagedUnicorn/tf-aws-rg-secret/README.md

 **Note:** Terraform will always execute `data external` because it has no knowledge about the state.
 This also means that every time a terraform apply is executed terraform will try to create the configured key pair.
 This happens even before terraform ask for execution permission.
 Generating a key pair is usually a one time thing and does not need to be repeated over and over again.
 Because of this the terraform state is not as important as it is for a whole application setup with a lot of infrastructure.
 It is nonetheless helpful to be able to also destroy a key with the help of terraform if it is no longer needed.

-Once terraform has generated the keypair its public part is upload to the AWS ec2 management console and can be inspected there.
+Once terraform has generated the key pair its public part is upload to the AWS ec2 management console and can be inspected there.
 The user of this module is responsible for both storing the private key and the optional passphrase that was set on that key.

 For storage of those secrets 1Password is used.
 The private key should be stored as a document and the password should be separately saved as password and link to the document.

 Follow the following naming convention for consistency:

-`[rg]_[tf]_[application-name]_keypair`
+`[rg]_[tf]_[application-name]_pk`

 ### Creating a new Application